stephenajulu/julzinsight.co/content/services/open-source-solutions.md

 - **KVM (Kernel-based Virtual Machine)**: An open-source virtualization technology integrated into the Linux kernel, providing full virtualization capabilities to run multiple virtual machines on a single physical server.
 - **OpenStack**: A robust open-source cloud computing platform for building and managing public and private clouds.
 It offers a variety of components for compute, storage, and networking.
 - **Proxmox VE**: An open-source server virtualization management solution that combines KVM and LXC, offering a powerful web interface to manage virtual machines, containers, storage, and networks.
 - **NextCloud**: This is an industry-leading, fully open-source, on-premises content collaboration and private cloud platform.
-Teams access, share, and edit their documents, chat and participate in video calls, and manage their mail and calendar, and projects across mobile, desktop, and web interfaces.
+Teams access, share, and edit their documents, chat and participate in video calls, manage their mail and calendar, and projects across mobile, desktop, and web interfaces.
 - **CasaOS**:  A simple personal cloud experience built around the Docker ecosystem
 - **umbrelOS**: Store your files, photos & videos.
 Run your Bitcoin node.
 Block ads on your entire network. umbrelOS lets you do all that — and even more.